tools200ms/mpy_init/README.md

 1. **Performance** - having MicroPython's VM already loaded makes scripts (compiled to bytecodes) to be run fast – VM is 'ready' at any time.
 Moreover, MicroPython is light-weight and optimized for resource-poor devices.
 Therefore, even in the case of running it on slow hardware, it should be a suitable solution.

+2. **Security through simplification** - shell scripts can be replaced by Python code that is easier to read and audit.

-2. **Efficient development: debug and testing tools** - unlike shell scripts, Python provides robust Development tools.
+3. **Efficient development: debug and testing tools** - unlike shell scripts, Python provides robust Development tools.

-3. **More powerful shell** - traditional shell (bash, ash) can be replaced with [ipython](https://github.com/ipython/ipython) or [Xonsh](https://xon.sh/) - shells developed in Python.
+4. **More powerful shell** - traditional shell (bash, ash) can be replaced with [ipython](https://github.com/ipython/ipython) or [Xonsh](https://xon.sh/) - shells developed in Python.
 These projects keep compatibility with traditional shells (and theirs pros), while providing also Python features (even more Pros!).

+## Limitations

+- Lacks of build-in mechanism for privilege separation.

-# TODO
+# References

-- Think about security.
+- The MicroPython Project repository [link](https://github.com/micropython/micropython).